TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   observation.
 We may think that there may be a relationship between height and weight (e.g. that the taller someone is, perhaps the heavier they tend to be), and wish to test this idea.
 To do so, we could look for a **correlation** between our variables.
-The best known measure of correlation is **Pearson's correlation**.
+The best-known measure of correlation is **Pearson's correlation**.
 The value of Pearson's correlation can range between `1` (signaling a perfect positive correlation: whenever `ht` goes up, `wt` is guaranteed to go up as well) and `-1` (signaling perfect negative correlation: